ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. note::
    If users source the lmod-setup file on a system that doesn't need it, it will not cause any problems (it will simply do a ``module purge``).

-A brief recipe for building the regional workflow environment on a Linux or Mac system can be found in  :numref:`Section %s <LinuxMacVEnv>`.
+A brief recipe for building the workflow environment on a Linux or Mac system can be found in  :numref:`Section %s <LinuxMacVEnv>`.

-The ``wflow_<platform>`` modulefile will then output instructions to activate the regional workflow.
+The ``wflow_<platform>`` modulefile will then output instructions to activate the SRW App workflow.
 The user should run the commands specified in the modulefile output.
 The command may vary from system to system.
 For example, if the output says:

 .. code-block:: console